Quantum deformed phantom dynamics in light of the generalized uncertainty principle: GUP-modified background dynamics

-Having set the stage in terms of Cartesian pair (x,y), we now return to the question of dynamics.
-Using Eq.(\ref{FEq}) Eq.(\ref{Eq2}) and Eq.(\ref{Circle}) we obtain the final form of the Lagrangian in terms of configuration coordinates $(x,y,\dot{x},\dot{y})$ to be
+Having set the stage in terms of the Cartesian pair (x,y), we now return to the question of dynamics.
+We obtain the final form of the Lagrangian in terms of configuration coordinates $(x,y,\dot{x},\dot{y})$ to be

 A quick look at the form of the Lagrangian suggests that dynamics is symmetric w.r.t the origin of the circle in the plane of $(x,y)$.